NiklasRosenstein/slap/docs/content/guides/github.md

 title: GitHub
 ---

-# Using Clap in GitHub repositories
+# Using Slap in GitHub repositories

-Most of Clap's functionality is independent of the repository hosting service that you use.
-However, Clap comes with some built-in utities to make integration with GitHub easier.
+Most of Slap's functionality is independent of the repository hosting service that you use.
+However, Slap comes with some built-in utities to make integration with GitHub easier.

 ## GitHub Actions

-### Install Clap
+### Install Slap

   [0]: https://github.com/NiklasRosenstein/slap/tree/github-action/install/v1

-The [`NiklasRosenstein/slap@github-action/install/v1`][0] action installs Clap for you.
-It does this by setting up Python 3.10 and installing Clap via Pipx.
+The [`NiklasRosenstein/slap@github-action/install/v1`][0] action installs Slap for you.
+It does this by setting up Python 3.10 and installing Slap via Pipx.

 !!! note

     Use this action _before_ you run your own step of `actions/setup-python@v2` as after this action the current Python version will be 3.10.

-    The `version` option defaults to `*`, which installs the latest version of Clap.
+    The `version` option defaults to `*`, which installs the latest version of Slap.
 It is recommended that you pick an exact version for your configuration to avoid surprises.

 ```yaml title=".github/workflows/python.yml"